MCMrARM/mc-w10-version-launcher/README.md

 - Download the latest release from the [Releases](/releases) section.
 Unzip it somewhere.
 - Run `MCLauncher.exe` to start the launcher.

+## Compiling the launcher yourself
+You'll need Visual Studio with Windows 10 SDK version 10.0.17763 and .NET Framework 4.6.1 SDK installed.
+You can find these in the Visual Studio Installer if you don't have them out of the box.
+The project should build out of the box with VS as long as you haven't done anything bizarre.

 ## Frequently Asked Questions
 **Does this allow running multiple instances of Minecraft: Bedrock at the same time?**